 To dispute a civil penalty you have two options:

 - Submit a written dispute: fill out and return the form included with your civil penalty.
 You may also visit MyGoodToGo.com, enter your notice number, print a copy and complete the form.
-A decision made in a hearing by mail cannot be appealed.

 - Request an in-person hearing: